Proprietary Component Configuration

-- Select the level of the heirarchy you want to configure.
+- Select the level of the hierarchy you want to configure.
 Configuring the Root Org or Org at this step will also force IQ Server to recognize proprietary components at every hierarchy level below it.

 - Scroll down to the Proprietary Component Configuration section and click the chevron.